IanWhitney/hstore_radio_buttons/README.md

     $ bundle

+Or install it yourself as:

+    $ gem install hstore_radio_buttons

 hstore_radio_buttons will save all of your hstores in a single table.
 To generate that table, do:

     $ rails generate hstore_radio_buttons:migration
     $ rake db:migrate

-Or install it yourself as:

-    $ gem install hstore_radio_buttons
+The migration does two things:

+1. Executes the command "CREATE EXTENSION IF NOT EXISTS hstore"
+2. Creates a polymorphic table hstore_radio_data, which is where all the persisted data will be saved.

+If you don't need to set up the hstore extension, just remove that part of the migration before running it.

 ## Usage